DCC-EX/Support-Doc/Starter Setup Guide.md

 ![image](https://user-images.githubusercontent.com/61120323/90763568-d3aa6c80-e2de-11ea-89f3-8f7f2ea15cb8.png)

-* I have an image - but don't know how to get it on here

 * **The DCC++ EX Software** The DCC++ EX sofware (called a "sketch") is loaded onto the your Arduino command station